eam-00/Linux-Notes/Misc/notes.md

 ## tmpfs on /etc/fstab

-Setup /tmp as tmpfs (on RAM) and other miscelaneous flags for /
+Setup /tmp as tmpfs (on RAM) and other miscelaneous flags for the root / partition.
 Setting /tmp on RAM as well as the options for / reduce the writes on SSD, extending its file span.

      # <file system>                                 <mount point>   <type>	<options>				<dump>	<pass>